Persistently Vulnerable Exchange Servers: prepare for email throttling & blocking

 There are two timelines that apply to Exchange Server’s mail flow throttling and blocking:

 • Feature rollout.
-Since the email throttling and blocking can potentially affect (and harm) multiple organizations, Microsoft starts with the oldest on-premises environment that supports hybrid and will gradually add newer (less vulnerable) servers.
+Since email throttling and blocking can potentially affect (and harm) multiple organizations, Microsoft started with the oldest on-premises environments that supported hybrid and gradually added newer (less vulnerable) servers.
+Right now, we’re at the point where the transport-based enforcement system has been rolled out for all Exchange Server versions, including Exchange 2019.

 Transport-based enforcement system stages